 Hopefully the Monster Hunter Rise: Sunbreak postgame guide helped you understand the basics of the postgame and what you will be spending the most time on after completing the story in Sunbreak.

-Monster Hunter Rise: Sunbreak is out now on Switch and Steam worldwide.
+Monster Hunter Rise: Sunbreak is out now on PS5, PS4, Xbox, Switch, and Steam worldwide.